-Our chapter is one of the oldest and largest in the national society.
-We host four regional meetings annually that feature a wide range of speakers and presentations, offer numerous local reading and game groups, sponsor an annual Young Filmmakers Contest and maintain a comprehensive guide to Austen Adaptations.
+Our region is the largest and one of the oldest in the national society.
+We host four regional meetings annually that feature a wide range of speakers and presentations, offer numerous local reading and game groups, sponsor a Young Filmmakers Contest and maintain a comprehensive guide to Austen Adaptations.

 Learn more about the benefits of joining JASNA and JASNA Southwest on our membership page.

 We hope you enjoy exploring our site and we hope to see you soon!

 Left: Glamified version of the iconic portrait of Austen by her sister, Cassandra, circa 1810

 Austen’s original writing desk, which was returned to the Jane Austen’s House in Chawton in 1957

 Chawton Cottage, England

 REGISTRATION NOW OPEN FOR OUR NEXT IN-PERSON MEETING

 December 3, 2022

 Join us at The Grand in Long Beach, CA